TexasRed119/TipCalculator/README.md

 "# TipCalculator"
  ## *Tomas Coghlan*

 **TipCalculator** computes the tip and total amount for a bill.
-The app uses the base amount and tip percentage to calculate the amount owed, and it also describes the quality of service based on the tip.
+The app uses the base amount and tip percentage to calculate the amount owed, describes the quality of service based on the tip, and has the ability to round the tip up for easy payment.

-Time spent: **5** hours spent in total
+Time spent: **7** hours spent in total

 ## Functionality